kvanh/Keyboard-Maestro-Pushover-Notifications/README.md

 			- Make sure the file exists and is passed on the command line in an appropriate quoted fashion
 			- Pushover specifically only allows image attachments so this restricts to files with extensions jpg, jpeg, png, and gif.
 			- Max file size allowed is (as of 2021-05-30) 2,621,440 bytes
-		- _NOTE:_ Because this code actually examines the file size and file extension of the file you may trigger macOS privacy protections and be asked to approve access to the file location.
+		- **NOTE:** Because this code actually examines the file size and file extension of the file you may trigger macOS privacy protections and be asked to approve access to the file location.
 If you don't attach files, this security notice won't trigger.
+	- Fixed issue where emoji and international characters would not work properly